 - Switching from iPhone to Android?
 This guide isn’t really for you, but this one is: How to switch from iPhone to Android.

 - Tip before we start: don’t wipe for as long as you can: If you can, don’t wipe your old phone for as long as possible.
 You can never quite be sure if there’s some reason you need to fire up the old phone one more time.
 For example, some banking apps like to allow single devices and don’t let new devices become authorized until the old device has been manually unpaired.
 It’s a strange world in apps sometimes, and keeping your old phone for a week or two at least might save you some bother like waiting on hold to get customer service to help.
 It’s a worst-case scenario, but it’s happened to us!

 Install backup apps

 Google Drive is great because it allows you to upload any files from your phone and access them from almost any other device.
 Using the app, you can save any significant documents to the cloud and pull them back down to a new smartphone after you’ve signed in with your Google account.

-Unfortunately, unlimited storage on Google Photos is coming to an end in June 2021.
+Unfortunately, unlimited storage on Google Photos ended in June 2021.
 It will then count towards the 15GB of free cloud storage that each user gets.
 If this isn’t enough, you can sign up for Google One and pay for more space.

 Use in-app backups